BogdanovTimm/OopDesignPatterns/README.md

     - when you have 2 or more classes that need to implement some common interface, but they are not AND they cannot be changed
     - when you have 2 or more very annoing classes (because to do a simple thing they call a lot of methods or because author of these classes often changes them and these changes break your code)
     ```Rust
+    Old code                              Fixed code

     AnnoingClassThatCannotBeChanged1 ===> LovelyInterface--->LovelyClass1---->AnnoingClassThatCannotBeChanged1
     AnnoingClassThatCannotBeChanged2 ===>                `-->LovelyClass2---->AnnoingClassThatCannotBeChanged2
     ```

+- **Proxy** - has 2 main reasons to use:
-- **Proxy** - when you have same problems that with Adapter pattern, but also you don't want for somebody to directly call methods or get/set fields ot original classes (for example, when you add caching)
+    - when you have a class that cannot be changed, but you don't want for somebody to directly call methods or get/set fields of original class (for example, when you add caching)
+    - when you have a class that cannot be changed, but you need to add something new at the compile time (e.g. that wlill not be changed while program is running) to it
+    ```Rust
+    Old Code                                Fixed code

+    OldClass ===> InterfaceForOldClass---->ProxyWithNewFeatures- - [calls].
+             ===>                     `--->OldClass< - - - - - - - - - - -'
+    ```

 - **Decorator** - when you want to control flow of some method at the runtime.